slurmulon/gooey/README.md

 This architecture allows consumer states to diverge from their providers, and it happens quite easily.
 This is especially prevelant true when provider representation states and/or sub-states are denormalized.

-Gooey aims to ease the management of complex multi-layer component states by iscolating, refining and consolidating the imperative patterns into a single library.
+Gooey aims to ease the management of high-level, complex multi-layer component states by isolating, refining and consolidating the imperative patterns into a single library.

 ### Concrete